 Will a Dirty Air Filter Cause a Furnace Not to Work?

-The simple answer is, yes, a dirty air filter can cause a furnace to quit working or shorten its lifespan.
-Changing your furnace or air conditioning filter is one of the best things you can do to keep your system running effectively.
+The simple answer is, yes, a dirty air filter can cause a furnace to stop working or decrease its lifespan.
+Changing your furnace or AC filter is one of the simplest things you can do to keep your system running effectively.